Markinggold/Masters-Thesis/README.md

 # Resume Enhancement Suite

 A set of Python scripts for enhancing resume texts using various language model APIs.
-Developed by Kia Gericke as part of ongoing research, this collection demonstrates how to integrate different LLM-based services—DeepSeek, OpenAI GPT-4o-mini, and LlamaAPI—into a CSV-driven pipeline for resume improvement.
+Developed by Kia Gericke as part of masters thesis research, this collection demonstrates how to integrate different LLM-based services—DeepSeek, OpenAI GPT-4o-mini, and LlamaAPI—into a CSV-driven pipeline for resume enhancement.

 ## Repository Contents